ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

     admin.site.register(Fish)
 ```

-You will use the account we created to log into the admin page.
+We will use the account we created to log into the admin page.
 Start the development server:

 ```bash
 $ python manage.py runserver
 ```

 Open _127.0.0.1:8000/admin_ and enter the superuser id and password.
 You should see a admin page with the `Marine` list.
 Click on `Fishes` to add or modify data.
-Add some data to it.
+Add some data.

 ![Yeay! you did it!](milestone1.png "The django admin page.
 Add some data.")

-Up to this point, you have built a working, but plain Django website.
-I will now incorporate `djangorestframework` to the site by [downloading and installing it](http://www.django-rest-framework.org/#installation).
-One key thing to remember is to add `rest_framework` into the `INSTALLED_APPS` list in `marine/settings.py` and change `urls.py` to
+Up to this point, we have built a working, but plain Django website.
+We will now incorporate the `djangorestframework` to the site by [downloading and installing it](http://www.django-rest-framework.org/#installation).
+One key thing to remember is to add `rest_framework` to the `INSTALLED_APPS` list in `marine/settings.py` and change `urls.py` to

 ```python
 from django.contrib import admin